aakreety321/proj_july/README.md

 This is first repo  of gihub workshop.

 ### Git & GitHub
-I am learning Github in detail today.
+I am learning Github in detail today.It is interesting and important.